GuvenCakmak/JavaScript-2_Group-8-_E-commerce/README.md

 ### Hi there 👋, Teamwork JavaScript team:8
 #### Team 8 and building a app for or JavaScrip teamwork
-Our team members: 964Code, Rasha-alias, MarioDanilo0111
-Our task was to create an App using HTML, CSS and JavaScript and using an JSON file.
+Our team members: 964Code, Rasha-alias, MarioDanilo0111, GuvenCakmak Our task was to create an App using HTML, CSS and JavaScript and using an JSON file.